Where leaders make themselves

 At home in Boston

 Located in Boston’s vibrant Fenway neighborhood, Simmons offers a welcoming community in the heart of a world-class college town, including art, music, history, museums, nightlife, shopping, and more than 250,000 college students.
 Excellent public transportation allows students to explore the area, from Chinatown to Harvard Square.
 Near the main campus, our gated residence campus offers a private refuge from the city, with nine brick residence halls, a state-of-the-art sports center, a dining hall, and more.

 BOSTON, MASSACHUSETTS: Home to more than 50 colleges and universities, Boston is considered a world-class college town.
 Located 345 kilometers northeast of New York City on the Atlantic coast, Boston is a beautiful, historic city that’s easy to explore on foot or by public transportation.
 The region enjoys four distinct seasons.

-Type of University: A small, private, non-sectarian university with an undergraduate women’s college that integrates liberal arts and professional preparation; coeducational graduate programs
+Type of School: A small, private, non-sectarian university with an undergraduate women’s college that integrates liberal arts and professional preparation; coeducational graduate programs

 Size of Campus:

 • Main campus: 7.3 acres; residence campus: 5.8 acres in the heart of Boston

 • Within walking distance of 15 other college campuses